petterrostrup/TPSC/README.md

 Remember to build and push the images when making changes to the code.

+After the system is up, remember to run the python scripts in /Temperature_Sensor

 Docker-machine was used to populate the swarm in this example.
 Any other viable candidate can be added when using the proper worker token for the network.